 NordVPN's main selling point is that it combines all of the best characteristics of its competitors into one package.
 It maintains a large global network of servers while still providing an excellent user experience.
 NordVPN has also added cutting-edge technology like WireGuard into its core services, making it a full-fledged VPN option that's a great choice for anyone who doesn't need the unlimited number of devices offered by Surfshark.

-ExpressVPN differs from other VPN services that offer large server distributions by relying on fewer virtual servers and placing an emphasis on secure hardware.
+ExpressVPN differs from other VPN services that offer large server distributions by relying on fewer virtual servers and emphasizing secure hardware.
 Like others on this list, it's also shown a strong dedication to the privacy and security of its users.

 CyberGhost is more expensive than many others on this list, though it does provide a good service.
 It has a slick software client and is powered by cutting-edge VPN technology, though for most users, one of the VPNs above will be more than enough.